The Bankrate promise

 Small businesses are vital to the American economy, enriching local communities and diversifying the marketplace.
 Unfortunately, the racial wealth gap and systemic racism in the U.S. have long made it more difficult for Black entrepreneurs to thrive.
 The COVID-19 pandemic has also disproportionately impacted Black-owned businesses.

-Despite these challenges, the number of Black-owned businesses in the U.S. rose steadily pre-pandemic and has continued to rise.
-There were 28 percent more Black business owners in the third quarter of 2021 than pre-pandemic.
+Despite these challenges, the number of Black-owned businesses in the U.S. has continued to rise.
+In 2020, there were about 141,000 Black-owned businesses nationwide — a 5 percent increase from the previous year.

 The continued growth of Black-owned businesses is vital to economic growth and the overall well-being of their communities.
 It is important for Black entrepreneurs to be aware of the resources available to them and that consumers understand the importance of shopping local and supporting Black-owned businesses.

-The National Minority Supplier Development Council (NMSDC) defines a minority-owned business as any business that is at least 51 percent minority-owned, operated and controlled.
+Black- and African American-owned businesses fall under the minority-owned business umbrella.
+The National Minority Supplier Development Council (NMSDC), defines minority-owned business as any business that is at least 51 percent minority-owned, operated and controlled.
 The business owners must be U.S. citizens, and the business must be located in the U.S.

 Some local state governments and corporations around the U.S. set a percentage of their contract budgets to work specifically with minority-owned businesses.
 This is to take steps toward racial equity and ensure that the businesses they work with represent the whole community.

 - There were 140,918 Black-owned businesses in the U.S. in 2020 — a 5 percent increase from 134,567 in 2019.

 - Black-owned businesses employed 1.3 million employees in 2020.